Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Major
-- Overhauled the game's code, porting it to Godot as a C++ module.
+- Overhauled the game, porting it to a Godot a project, with the game's inner logic becoming a C++ module.

 * Abilities
 - Added the Infusion ability for dwarven Runesmiths, Runemasters and Arcanisters.
 When used, this ability increases the arcane damage of the target unit by 4.